Remington Rand’s Streamliner Typewriter (1941-42)

-Remington Rand released the Streamliner Typewriter in February of 1941 for a price of just $49.50, and it was only available through their dealers.
+Remington Rand released the Streamliner Typewriter in February of 1941 for a price of just $49.50, and it was only available through their network of dealers.
 At first, production of the Streamliner was modest, running about 1,500 units manufactured per month1.
 Early models featured the Streamliner logo with stylized ‘gust of wind’ lines.
 By summer of that year, the logo design was cleaned up to just feature the Streamliner name.
 Sales began to increase, so production increased as well, averaging 2,300-2,500 per month2.

 By December of 1941 the U.S. had entered World War II.
 Remington Rand, like so many other U.S. companies, began to shift their production to support the war effort.
 Famously, the company produced more M1911 pistols than any manufacturer during the war.
 The company shut down most typewriter manufacturing for civilian use, except for a limited run of old Model 5’s and some of their desktop typewriter models.
 The Streamliner was shelved, with the last units coming out of the factory in the middle of April, 1942.
 In the 1950’s Remington Rand brought the Streamliner name back, attached to a lightweight, plastic, typewriter, but the era of their art deco designed typewriters ended with the original Streamliner.

 Remington Rand saw where the future was headed and had became a pioneer in computing with UNIVAC by the time the company was acquired by Sperry Corporation in 1955.
 The “Remington Rand” name continued to live on as a subdivision for several years before being quietly retired.